 Prim and Mrs. Everdeen in The Hunger Games.
 Prim is a compassionate young blonde girl with blue eyes.
 She loves all living creatures.
 She was also a good healer at an early age, often helping her mother with patients.
 When Katniss leaves her family she doesn't bother suggesting that Prim learn to hunt because her attempts were disastrous.
 The woods terrified her and whenever Katniss shot something it would make Prim teary and she'd talk about how they might be able to heal it.
 Katniss is always amazed when her mother brought a wounded or sick patient: "she morphs from someone who calls her daughter to kill a spider to a woman immune to fear", Katniss says.

-Both Laurana and Goldmoon in the Dragonlance books are naive but kind beautiful blond princessess (elf and barbarian human, respectively).
+Both Laurana and Goldmoon in the Dragonlance books are naive but kind beautiful blond princesses (elf and barbarian human, respectively).
 The former especially was naive and sheltered to the point of being an airhead while the latter was actually worshipped as a goddess by her tribe.
-They both grew out of it into an Action Girl and The Messiah, respectively.
+They both grew out of it into an Action Girl and Messianic Archetype, respectively.

 Song at Dawn: Much is made of Alis' blond hair and 'Daddy's little angel' often follows it.
 She also has a frail constitution.